lygstate/lygstate.github.com/_posts/2014-05-18-Flexible-DLL-or-Static-Library-Linkage-Configurations.md

 * All projects have: `WIN32`.
 WIN32 probably means the very low-level feature of Windows, for example Kernel, that every project running on the OS depends on.
 WIN32 is defined even for 64-bit compilation according to MSDN.
-* Console applications have: _CONSOLE.
+* Console applications have: `_CONSOLE`.
 Note: at link time, /SUBSYSTEM:CONSOLE option is used such that a console window is created before it enters CRT startup entry point, mainCRTStartup.
 CRT startup routine initializes C Run Time library, then calls our application entry function, normally main().
 The program is a Unicode build, both the CRT startup entry point and our application entry function should be the Unicode version, wmainCRTStartup and wmain().
-* Windows applications and DLLs have: _WINDOWS.
+* Windows applications and DLLs have: `_WINDOWS`.
 Note: at link time, /SUBSYSTEM:WINDOWS option is used.
 This makes sure no console window appears, and CRT is initialized, and correspondent WinMain() or DllMain() is then called when the EXE or DLL is loaded.
 * Static libraries have: `_LIB`.
 Note: static libraries does not need to specify _CONSOLE or _WINDOWS, because it alone